 The Standard Formula

-The classical method divides the daytime arc — from sunrise to sunset — into 30 equal parts.
-The 8th of these 30 parts is Abhijit muhurta.
-In practice, this places Abhijit at the temporal midpoint of the daytime arc, because the 8th segment occupies the slot that straddles the exact midpoint between sunrise and sunset.
+The classical method divides the daytime arc from sunrise to sunset into 15 equal parts.
+The 8th of these 15 daytime muhurtas is Abhijit.
+In practice, this places Abhijit at the temporal midpoint of the daytime arc, because the 8th segment straddles the exact midpoint between sunrise and sunset.

-More precisely: if you calculate the midpoint of the sunrise-to-sunset duration (i.e., local noon), the Abhijit muhurta begins 24 minutes before that midpoint and ends 24 minutes after it, giving a total window of approximately 48 minutes.
-The exact duration varies slightly with the seasons, because the daytime arc itself lengthens and shortens across the year, and dividing it into 30 parts therefore yields longer segments in summer and shorter ones in winter.
+More precisely, calculate the midpoint of the sunrise-to-sunset duration, which gives local solar noon for practical Panchang use.
+Abhijit begins at the start of the 8th daytime segment and ends at its close.
+Around a 12-hour day this is about 24 minutes before and 24 minutes after local noon, giving a total window of approximately 48 minutes.
+The exact duration varies with the seasons because the daytime arc lengthens and shortens across the year, and dividing it into 15 daylight parts yields longer segments in summer and shorter ones in winter.

 A Worked Example

-But this is Abhijit by one strict counting.
-The more common practical approach is simply to identify local solar noon and bracket it by 24 minutes on either side.
-For Varanasi on that same May day, local solar noon falls around 11:55 AM (local clock time; the Allahabad meridian passes close to Varanasi, so IST is nearly exact here).
-Abhijit muhurta would therefore run from approximately 11:31 AM to 12:19 PM by this method.
+The more common quick approach is to identify local solar noon and bracket it by about 24 minutes on either side when the day is close to 12 hours.
+For Varanasi on that same May day, local solar noon falls around 11:54 AM.
+The quick bracket would therefore run from approximately 11:30 AM to 12:18 PM, very close to the 15-segment calculation above.

-The two methods will yield slightly different windows because the 30-segment formula centers on mathematical symmetry of the daytime, while the local-noon bracket is astronomically exact.
-Most practicing Jyotishis use the local-noon bracket for its simplicity and precision.
-Paramarsh computes both using Swiss Ephemeris data and displays the window rounded to the minute for your current location.
+The two methods can yield slightly different windows because one uses the actual length of the 8th daytime segment, while the quick local-noon bracket assumes a near-48-minute standard window.
+Most practicing Jyotishis use the local-noon bracket for its simplicity, then rely on a Panchang or app for the exact daily span.
+Paramarsh computes the window using Swiss Ephemeris data and displays it rounded to the minute for your current location.

 Seasonal Variation

 Because daylight length changes through the year, the Abhijit muhurta window is not a fixed-clock-time slot.
-In June, near the summer solstice in the northern hemisphere, the daytime arc is longest, and the 1/30th segment is at its widest.
+In June, near the summer solstice in the northern hemisphere, the daytime arc is longest, and the 1/15th daytime segment is at its widest.
 In December, near the winter solstice, it is at its narrowest.
-The window also shifts forward or backward in clock time as the equation of time — the difference between mean solar time and apparent solar time — moves through its annual cycle.
+The window also shifts forward or backward in clock time as the equation of time, the difference between mean solar time and apparent solar time, moves through its annual cycle.
 For any serious use of Abhijit, referring to a daily-computed Panchang is more reliable than memorising a fixed window.

 The Wednesday Exception